UtrechtUniversity/galaxy-tools-ibridges/README.md

 Copy the appropriate server configuration from the section [Step 2.
 Configuring iCommands](https://www.uu.nl/en/research/yoda/guide-to-yoda/i-am-using-yoda/using-icommands-for-large-datasets#paragraph-152527) of the page 'Using iCommands for large datasets', and paste it as a string into the _Config_ input for `Your iRODS account` (via main Galaxy menu: _User_ > _Preferences_; link _Manage Information_).
 You can leave the iRODS username `exampleuser@uu.nl` as it is.

 ## iRODS access
 Make sure users using the tools have access to the iRODS instance specified in the iRODS environment Users must save their username (e-mail address) and Data Access Password in the appropriate inputs for `Your iRODS account`.
 Every time one of the tools needs to access iRODS, it automatically reads the credentials from the user's personal profile, and uses them to log in.
-Be aware that Data Access Passwords usually have a limited lifespan.
+Be aware that Data Access Passwords have a limited lifespan; if a DAP has expired, the tools will fail, and you will see an error message in the error output.

 ## Building a local copy of the browser container
 Galaxy iBridges browse uses a Docker container which runs in Galaxy's own Docker-environment.
 It can be pulled from [Utrecht University's package registry](https://github.com/UtrechtUniversity/galaxy-tools-ibridges/pkgs/container/ibridges_browse), and is pulled automatically by Galaxy, from the specification in `ibridges_browse.xml`: